dennyzhang/book-reading-cloud/README.md

 </div>

-<a id="orgc941d3a"></a>
+<a id="orgfcebe9c"></a>

 ## Building Microservices: Designing Fine-Grained Systems     :Reading:

--   [Building Microservices](https://amzn.to/2uCwzdB): Very informative and helpful, if your org want to migrate to container world.
+[Building Microservices](https://amzn.to/2uCwzdB): Very informative and helpful, if your org want to migrate to container world.

+-   In page1 chapter1, dividing a big system into small pieces(micro-service) can simplify the development.
+But how small is small enough?
+Jon Eaves at RealEstate.com.au in Australia characterizes a microservice as something that could be rewritten in two weeks, a rule of thumb that makes sense for his particular context.
-In chapter2, lots of wonderful thinking about architect role
+-   In chapter2, lots of wonderful thinkings about the architect role

 <div class="HTML">
 <a href="https://amzn.to/2uCwzdB"><img width="120" height="200" src="https://raw.githubusercontent.com/DennyZhang/book-reading-cloud/master/images/build-microservice.png" alt="denny book" /></a>